First-time Buyer Guide: Introduction

 - Solicitor fees – Your solicitor will either charge a fixed fee or a percentage fee based on the value of your property.
 They will also bill you for ‘disbursements’ – payments they make to third parties, which you need to pay them back for.
 Examples include local authority searches, transferring funds and Land Registry fees.
 Fees can vary around £800-£1,500, so be sure to get a quote in advance.

-- Survey fees – If you choose to have a home survey on your new property, you’ll pay for this upfront.
+- Survey fees – If you choose to have a home survey on your new property to check the condition it’s in, you’ll pay for this upfront.
 The cost will vary, depending on the type of property you’re buying and the level of detail required – learn more in Step 7 – Consider a home survey.
 Expect to pay between £300 and £1,000.